sukyoung/safe/paper/fse21/rebuttal.md

 speaking to a non-expert, in 1-2 sentences?__

-__=>__ Briefly speaking, dynamic analyses on commercial engines are much faster than static analyzers, so we can accelerate the static analysis as much as we substitute some parts of the static analysis to the dynamic analysis.
+__=>__ Briefly speaking, dynamic analyses on commercial engines are much faster than static analyzers, so we can accelerate the static analysis by substituting some parts of the static analysis to the dynamic analysis.
 We propose a novel technique to utilize the dynamic analysis during the static analysis with the most flexible form and in a sound manner.

 --------------------------------------------------------------------------------